changyanchuan/Awesome-Trajectory-Similarity/README.md

 ![Stars](https://img.shields.io/github/stars/changyanchuan/Awesome-Trajectory-Similarity)

-A professional list on deep learning models for Trajectory Similarity and Trajectory Distance Computation Measures, which aims to comprehensively summarize the recent advances in the area.
+:star2: A professional list on deep learning models for Trajectory Similarity Measurement and Trajectory Distance Computation

-We will continue to update this list with the newest resources.
+:pencil2: We will continue to update this list with the newest resources.
 If you find any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.

-For a collection of general deep learning-basd trajectory data management and mining papers, please check [this repo](https://github.com/yoshall/Awesome-Trajectory-Computing).
+:rocket: For a collection of general deep learning-basd trajectory data management and mining papers, please check [this repo](https://github.com/yoshall/Awesome-Trajectory-Computing).

 ## Survey